Table of Contents

 How Long Does an Insurance Company Have to Investigate a Claim?

-Several states require complaints to be reviewed quickly and without undue delay, although processing and settling claims might take longer, mainly if the event was severe or required for a comprehensive investigation.
+Several states require complaints to be reviewed quickly and without undue delay.
+However, processing and settling claims might take longer, mainly if the severe event requires a comprehensive investigation.

 Investigations might have the most significant effect on the time required for you to get your settlement check.
 An automobile collision with several severe injuries and doubt over who was at fault, for example, can take much longer to examine than a little rear bumper with a prominent at-fault driver.